Indo-Pakistani war of 1965: Public perceptions

 The ceasefire was criticised by many Pakistanis who, relying on fabricated official reports and the controlled Pakistani press, believed that the leadership had surrendered military gains.
 The protests led to student riots.
 Pakistan State's reports had suggested that their military was performing admirably in the war – which they incorrectly blamed as being initiated by India – and thus the Tashkent Declaration was seen as having forfeited the gains.
-Some recent books written by Pakistani authors, including one by ex-ISI chief Lieutenant General Mahmud Ahmed Durrani initially titled The Myth of 1965 Victory, reportedly exposed Pakistani fabrications about the war, but all copies of the book were bought by Pakistan Army to prevent circulation because the topic was "too sensitive".
+Some recent books written by Pakistani authors, including one by ex-ISI chief Lieutenant General Mahmud Ahmed Durrani initially titled The Myth of 1965 Victory, reportedly exposed Pakistani fabrications about the war, but all copies of the book were bought by the Pakistan Army to prevent circulation because the topic was "too sensitive".
 The book was published with the revised title History of Indo Pak War 1965, published by Services Book Club, a part of the Pakistan military and printed by Oxford University Press, Karachi.
 A few copies of the book have survived.
 A version was published in India as Illusion of Victory: A Military History of the Indo-Pak War-1965 by Lexicon Publishers.
 Recently a new Pakistani impression has been published in 2017.

 Intelligence failures

 Strategic miscalculations by both India and Pakistan ensured that the war ended in a stalemate.
+In part, this inspired Shekhar Gupta to coin the protologism, "war of mutual incompetence".

 Indian miscalculations

 Indian military intelligence gave no warning of the impending Pakistan invasion.
-The Indian Army failed to recognize the presence of heavy Pakistani artillery and armaments in Chumb and suffered significant losses as a result.
+The Indian Army failed to recognise the presence of heavy Pakistani artillery and armaments in Chumb and suffered significant losses as a result.

-The "Official War History – 1965", drafted by the Ministry of Defence of India in 1992, was a long suppressed document that revealed other miscalculations.
+The "Official War History – 1965", drafted by the Ministry of Defence of India in 1992, was a long-suppressed document that revealed other miscalculations.
 According to the document, on 22 September when the Security Council was pressing for a ceasefire, the Indian Prime Minister asked commanding Gen. Chaudhuri if India could possibly win the war, were he to delay accepting the ceasefire.
-The general replied that most of India's frontline ammunition had been used up and the Indian Army had suffered considerable tank losses.
-It was determined later that only 14% of India's frontline ammunition had been fired and India held twice the number of tanks as Pakistan.
+The general replied that most of India's frontline ammunition had been used up, and the Indian Army had suffered considerable tank losses.
+It was determined later that only 14% of India's frontline ammunition had been fired, and India held twice the number of tanks as Pakistan.
 By this time, the Pakistani Army had used close to 80% of its ammunition.

-Air Chief Marshal (retd) P.C.
+Air Chief Marshal (retd.)
+P.C.
 Lal, who was the Vice Chief of Air Staff during the conflict, points to the lack of coordination between the IAF and the Indian army.
 Neither side revealed its battle plans to the other.
-The battle plans drafted by the Ministry of Defence and General Chaudhari, did not specify a role for the Indian Air Force in the order of battle.
-This attitude of Gen. Chaudhari was referred to by ACM Lal as the "Supremo Syndrome", a patronizing attitude sometimes held by the Indian army towards the other branches of the Indian Military.
+The battle plans, drafted by the Ministry of Defence and General Chaudhari, did not specify a role for the Indian Air Force in the order of battle.
+This attitude of Gen. Chaudhari was referred to by ACM Lal as the "Supremo Syndrome", a patronising attitude sometimes held by the Indian army towards the other branches of the Indian Military.